mlawrie/hereafter/README.md

 #Hereafter

-## Hereafter is a testing tool which makes it easy to write tests for asynchronous code.
+## Hereafter makes it easy to write tests for asynchronous code

-### It makes it easy to write high-level, functional tests that provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute hundreds or even thousands of times faster.
+#### Hereafter lets you write concise, high-level, functional tests that provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute hundreds or even thousands of times faster.

 ```javascript